centria/cs-exercises-20/README.md

 ```

 #### Exercise_10
 * Create a program, that asks the user for a name and a profession.
 Then make the program to write a little story with this information.
-Here is an example story with inputs **Ada** and **Data Scientist**:
+Here is an example story with inputs **Ada** and **Data Scientist**.

+NOTICE!
+Every **Ada** and **Data Scientist** in the story are the inputs by the user.
+Remember to save the **Console.ReadLines** into variables and use them as parts of the story!

 ```console
 I will tell a story, but I need some information.